ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 {: #continuous-deployment-to-kubernetes-objectives}

 <!--##istutorial#-->
-* Create development and production Kubernetes clusters.
+* Create development and production Kubernetes clusters.<!-- markdownlint-disable-line -->
 <!--#/istutorial#-->
 * Create a starter application, run it locally and push it to a Git repository.
 * Configure the DevOps delivery pipeline to connect to your Git repository, build and deploy the starter app to dev/prod environments.